 “There’s no denying this is a milestone,” Ardern said.
 “Thank you, New Zealand.”

 No local transmission for two weeks in Thailand

 There has been no local transmission of coronavirus in Thailand for the past two weeks; with all 77 cases over the last 14 days imported from overseas.

 Therefore, Taweesin Wisanuyothin, a spokesman for the government’s Centre for COVID-19 Situation Administration says the authorities confirmed seven new cases of the disease on Monday with no deaths.
 All the cases were among people returning from overseas and they were quarantined, he said.

 Abu Dhabi extends movement ban

-The measures applies to all residents of Abu Dhabi, the largest member of the United Arab Emirates federation, with exceptions made for those working in vital sectors.
+Hence, the measures applies to all residents of Abu Dhabi, the largest member of the United Arab Emirates federation; with exceptions made for those working in vital sectors.

 Qatar to gradually lift lockdown in four phases

 The Qatari government has unveiled a four-phase plan to gradually lift coronavirus restrictions.

 Therefore, the first phase beginning on June 15 will see, among others, the limited reopening of mosques; followed by a partial opening of restaurants on July 1.